Precision bias: Related biases

 The clustering illusion and the Texas sharpshooter fallacy may both be treated as relatives of precision bias.
+The clustering illusion refers to the tendency to perceive meaningful patterns in random data, such as seeing a streak of heads in a coin toss as evidence of a biased coin.
+The Texas sharpshooter fallacy describes the error of selecting or highlighting data after the fact to fit a pattern, analogous to shooting at a barn wall and then drawing a target around the bullet holes.
 In these related fallacies, precision is mistakenly considered evidence of causation, when in fact the clustered information may actually be the result of randomness.